Visitation Frequently Asked Questions

 How will I know if I've been approved?

-Inmates are notified by their Case Manger when visitors have been approved.
+Inmates are notified by their Case Manager when visitors have been approved.
 You may want to contact the facility prior to your first visit to verify completion of the approval process.
 You can do this by calling 606-464-2866 ext.
 20000 during regular business hours.
 These calls may be referred to the inmate's Case Manager for verification.

 What are the days and times of visitation?

 Visitation is from 8:30am until 2:30pm on weekends.
 Visitors must arrive for registration prior to 11:30am.
 Meritorious inmates may also receive visits on Saturdays from 6:30pm until 6:45pm.
 Segregation/RHU inmate visits will be non-contact only and scheduled at least seven (7) days in advance.
-Due to limited space for visiting, a rotational schedule may be established based on the last digit of the inmate's institutional number with odd numbers being permitted to receive visit on one day and even numbers being permitted to visit on the other weekend day.
+Due to limited space for visiting, a rotational schedule may be established based on the last digit of the inmate's institutional umber with odd numbers being permitted to receive visit on one day and even numbers being permitted to visit on the other weekend day.
 The schedule will be posted to the inmate population, but it is recommended that you contact the facility prior to your visit to determine which day the inmate being visited is permitted to receive visits that weekend.